mr-sice/mr-sice/README.md

 ## Hi there 👋

 I'm Salvatore, in art MR.SICE.
-I'm a Digital Hybrid Artist and Creative Director.
+I'm a **Digital Hybrid Artist and Creative Director** that refuse to be boxed into a single discipline.

+I specialize in the physics of light, whether I’m capturing it through a camera lens or simulating it in a 3D engine.
-I refuse to be boxed into a single discipline.
-My work flows between capturing reality through photography and constructing it through 3D environments.
-With AI as a new creative tool, I'm expanding into motion and video, offering businesses complete visual ecosystems rather than isolated deliverables.
+With AI as a new creative tool, I blend traditional media with cutting-edge AI workflows, offering businesses a complete visual ecosystems rather than isolated deliverables.

+Fun Facts :

+Logic: if (drink.isAlcoholic) { return false; }
+Energy Source: Powered exclusively by [Coffee/Water], 0% alcohol required.
+Bug Report: I haven't found a use case for alcohol in my OS yet.

 <!--
 **mr-sice/mr-sice** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.